Which place is cheaper, Columbus or New Orleans?

 When we compare the travel costs of actual travelers between New Orleans and Columbus, we can see that New Orleans is more expensive.
 And not only is Columbus much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Columbus would let you spend less money overall.
 Or, you could decide to spend more money in Columbus and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in New Orleans would naturally cost you much more money, so you would probably want to keep your budget a little tighter in New Orleans than you might in Columbus.

-Columbus is bigger, and its population is about 52% larger than the population of New Orleans.
-When comparing the population of New Orleans vs. Columbus, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Columbus has a larger population, and is about 52% larger than the population of New Orleans.
+When comparing the sizes of New Orleans and Columbus, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.